-My name is Brian Currin and I live in Cape Town, South Africa.
-I used to think I was the only one (Joe), who still remembered Ramases, but since I set up the original Ramases fan website in October 1997, I have had a great response from fans all over the world including Sel herself! (thanks to Peter Stormare for finding her).
+My name is Brian Currin and I live near Cape Town, South Africa.
+I used to think I was the only one (Joe), who still remembered Ramases, but since I set up the original Ramases fan website in October 1997, I have had a great response from fans all over the world including Sel herself! (thanks to Peter Stormare from Stormvox, for finding her).

 Glass Top Coffin